EmiliaPsacharopoulos/Quadruped-8dof-Robot/Manufacturing 3D Prints/README.md

 | ![image](https://user-images.githubusercontent.com/57100380/119699940-ad42d000-be20-11eb-8a59-0746588a840d.png) | ![image](https://user-images.githubusercontent.com/57100380/119699972-b633a180-be20-11eb-95ec-e1b7aeb8f277.png) |

 ## Step 7: Seating the Bearings
-Insert the 8x4x2mm and 32x24x4mm bearings into their appropriate loactions by pushing evenly along the edge with your fingers.
-Be carefull not to crack the print during this process.
-You can use the needle nose pliears to clean out any remaining material blocking the bearing from seating properly.
+Insert the 8x4x2mm and 32x24x4mm bearings into their appropriate locations by pushing evenly along the edge with your fingers.
+Be careful not to crack the print during this process.
+You can use the needle nose pliers to clean out any remaining material blocking the bearing from seating properly.

 | Inserting a 8x4x2mm Bearing | Inserting a 32x24x4mm Bearing |
 | --- | --- |